For advertisers on the world’s premier business to business social network, campaign ROI potential just grew exponentially.

 Using LinkedIn Matched Audiences with landing pages

-The ROI boost you’ll get from the new Matched Audiences feature will grow even more when you combine LinkedIn’sing capabilities with a LinkedIn landing page.
+The ROI boost you’ll get from the new Matched Audiences feature will grow even more when you combine LinkedIn’s targeting capabilities with a LinkedIn landing page.

 What is a LinkedIn landing page?